Blog/How to Run a Google Review Reactivation Campaign

 Your most recent customers are not your only source of Google reviews.
 Every job you completed last year, the year before, even three years ago represents a real person who experienced your work firsthand.
-Most of them just never got around to leaving a review.
+Many of those customers were satisfied.
+They just never got a clear, convenient ask.

-A reactivation campaign is a focused effort to reach those past customers and ask them now.
-Done right, it can add dozens of reviews to your profile in a short window without you doing anything that violates Google's guidelines.
+A reactivation campaign is a focused way to reach those past customers and ask now.
+Done carefully, it can add new reviews to your profile without pressuring customers, offering incentives, or creating the kind of sudden spike that looks unnatural.

 A standard review request goes out shortly after a job is completed.
-The work is fresh, the customer is satisfied, and the ask feels natural.
+The work is fresh, the customer is still thinking about the experience, and the ask feels natural.

 Before you send anything, pull together a clean list of past customers.
 Your sources will depend on how your business operates, but common places to look include:

 Focus on customers from roughly the past one to three years.
-Contacts older than that tend to have outdated email addresses or phone numbers, and the response rate drops significantly.
+Contacts older than that tend to have outdated email addresses or phone numbers, and the response rate usually drops.

 Remove anyone who already left you a review, anyone who had a disputed or unresolved issue, and anyone who explicitly asked not to be contacted.
 That last point matters both legally and for your reputation.

 Keep the message short.
-Past customers do not need a backstory.
-They remember you or they do not.
+Past customers do not need a long explanation.
+They need to know who you are, why you are reaching out, and how to leave the review if they are willing.

 A good reactivation message does three things: